JetBrains/marketplace-docs/topics/api-reference/product-codes.md

 [//]: # (title: Product Codes)

-We are using the following IDE product codes in the Marketplace API Reference:
+We are using the following IDE product codes in the JetBrains Marketplace API Reference:

 <table>
 <tr><td>IDE Product Code</td><td>Name</td></tr>